Third Dynasty of Ur: Architecture

-Visual Arts
+Visual arts

 Art from the Ur III period come in several forms of sculptures.
 Most of what is known is a celebration of the royal figure, reflecting the same ideology as the court literature of this period.

 Monumental reliefs are particularly well represented by the stele of Ur-Namma, carved from limestone and measuring over 3 meters high (10 ft.), which is preserved in fragmentary form.
 It consists of several registers commemorating the king's construction activities for the gods of Ur, Nanna and Ningal, as well as the festivities celebrating the construction, with offerings and musicians, in a narrative style reminiscent of the hymns of that period.
 One register shows Ur-Namma pouring libations in front of the enthroned gods, Nanna holding the rod and the ring that symbolize royalty.

 Texts tell us that royal statues were produced during this period, particularly for the cult of deified kings.
 But almost none of these works of art have survived.
 Fragmentary sculptures of Shulgi and heads that were originally part of statues bear witness to this art form.
 Their style is similar to that of the statues from the reign of Gudea of Lagash (a contemporary of Ur-Namma).
 Small sculptures of animals and supernatural creatures were used as votive offerings, and also as weights.

 Another form of sculpture was not intended for display: foundation figures.
 They were buried beneath a temple built or restored by a king, along with an inscription commemorating this pious act.
 During the earlier periods, they usually took the form of clay or copper pegs, sometimes surmonted by a carved god, but most foundation figures from this period, made in copper alloy, depict the king.
 He holds a basket above his head, containing bricks and mortar, symbolizing his role as king-builder.

 The iconography of cylinder-seals was less varied during the Ur III period than it had been during the Akkadian period, since mythological and narrative scenes were set apart.
 The most typical composition in Ur III glyptic art is the presentation scene, showing the owner of the seal being presented by a protective goddess before a king seated on a throne.
 Sometimes the king is depicted as a god; in some cases, a god replaces the king.
-A short inscription often identifies the owner of the king, an official, and the king he serves, praying for the latter's health.
+A short inscription often identifies the owner of the seal, an official, and the king he serves, praying for the latter's health.
 These seals thus seem to be linked to the existence of a high class of high officials of the state close to the sovereign and to the affirmation of the sacred aspect of the latter's function.